 - Efficiently analyze events.
 Configure Windows Event Forwarding to automatically transfer data audit events detected by Windows Information Protection to a storage location used by the Digital Security and Risk Engineering Teams.

 - Safeguarded de-provisioning.
 Standardized and strengthened the way files are managed when an employee departs Microsoft, granting managers permission for a specific time period before files are deleted.

 Office 365 OneDrive for Business Admin has the capability to manage the number of days the user files are kept for all deactivated user accounts.

 Along with the Security, this case study touches on various other important areas such as:

-If you are an IT pro dealing with deployment of OneDrive for Business in your organisation, I highly recommend you to checkout the case studies below.
+If you are an IT pro dealing with the deployment of OneDrive for Business in your organisation, I highly recommend you to check out the case studies below.